 With the growth of the Clinical School in recent years we are looking to recruit additional Equality Champions, including Postgraduate Student representatives, in each department.
 Please consider becoming an Equality Champion.
 The time commitment is small and you will find yourself part of an active community of individuals who are committed to promoting good practice and a better working environment for all.
 Equality Champions meet once a term to support one another and share experiences.
-If you would like to join our friendly network please contact the Equality and Diversity Coordinator (https://athena-swan.medschl.cam.ac.uk/whos-who/equality-champions/).
+If you would like to join our friendly network please contact the Equality and Diversity Coordinator, Nakita Gilbert at csdiversity@admin.cam.ac.uk.